History of radio disc jockeys: Women disc jockeys

 With exceptions such as Halloween Martin's work in 1929 at WBBM in Chicago, the radio DJ profession in the U.S. was historically male-dominated.
 However beginning in the Top 40 era, female disc jockeys became more common.
 Judy Dibble on WDGY in Minneapolis started as "sidekick" to a male DJ in the mid 1960s and later went on to host her own DJ show.

 Marge Anthony became a regular member of the DJ staff in 1963 at CKGM in Montreal.

 Alison Steele began her career at WNEW-FM in the late 1960s.
-Responding to an ad for female disk jockeys, Steele auditioned with 800 other women and was chosen with three others to launch an "all woman" format.
+Responding to an ad for female disc jockeys, Steele auditioned with 800 other women and was chosen with three others to launch an "all woman" format.
 When WNEW abandoned this format in 1967 after an 18‐month trial, Steele was the only one asked to stay on.
 As a late night show host, Steele created an on-air persona, calling herself "The Nightbird".
 Her popularity grew, drawing an average nightly audience of 78,000.
 In 1976, Steele was the first woman chosen by Billboard magazine as "FM Personality of the Year", and she was instrumental in promoting performers such as the Moody Blues.
 She worked as an announcer for Search for Tomorrow and also as a producer at CNN, returning to WNEW in 1984.
 In later years, she was known as "The Grand Dame of New York Night".